OWASP/www-project-secure-headers/README.md

 The folder [ci](ci) contains materials to generate the both JSON files containing the header recommended to add and remove.

-Generation is made by this GitHub action workflow.
+Generation is performed by this GitHub action [workflow](.github/workflows/headers-generate-json-files.yml) everytime the file [tab_bestpractices.md](tab_bestpractices.md) is modified.

 ## Contributors